causify-ai/tutorials/class_project_instructions/Projects/NetworkX_Project_Description.md

 **Description**

-NetworkX is a powerful Python library for the creation, manipulation, and study of complex networks.
-It provides tools to work with both undirected and directed graphs, enabling the analysis of network structure and dynamics.
+NetworkX is a Python library designed for the creation, manipulation, and study of complex networks or graphs.
+It provides tools to analyze the structure and dynamics of networks, making it ideal for tasks involving social networks, biological networks, and more.
+Key features include:

-Technologies Used
-NetworkX

-- Offers a range of graph types (e.g., directed, undirected, multigraphs).
+- **Graph Representation**: Supports directed, undirected, and multigraphs with various node and edge attributes.
-- Supports various algorithms for network analysis, including shortest paths, clustering, and centrality measures.
+- **Algorithms**: Implements numerous algorithms for shortest paths, clustering, connectivity, and centrality measures.
-- Facilitates visualization of networks with integrated Matplotlib support.
+- **Visualization**: Offers basic visualization capabilities with Matplotlib integration to visualize graph structures.

 ---

-**Project 1: Social Network Analysis (Difficulty: 1)**
+### Project 1: Social Network Analysis of Twitter Users

-**Project Objective**
+**Difficulty**: 1 (Easy)

-Analyze a social network (e.g., Twitter) to identify influential users and community structures, optimizing for understanding user connectivity and influence.
+**Project Objective**: Analyze a Twitter social network to identify influential users based on centrality measures and visualize the network structure.

-**Dataset Suggestions**
-Use public datasets from platforms like Kaggle that provide Twitter user interactions or follower relationships.

-**Tasks**
-- **Data Ingestion**: Load the social network dataset into a Pandas DataFrame.
+**Dataset Suggestions**: Use the Twitter API to collect user data and their follower relationships, or utilize the "Twitter Social Network" dataset available on Kaggle.

+**Tasks**:
+- **Set Up Twitter API**: Register for a Twitter developer account and set up the API to gather user data and follower relationships.
-- **Graph Construction**: Create a graph using NetworkX to represent users as nodes and interactions as edges.
+- **Build the Network Graph**: Create a directed graph using NetworkX to represent users as nodes and follower relationships as directed edges.
-- **Centrality Measures**: Calculate various centrality metrics (degree, betweenness, closeness) to identify influential users.
+- **Calculate Centrality Metrics**: Use NetworkX functions to compute metrics such as degree centrality and betweenness centrality to identify influential users.
-- **Community Detection**: Implement community detection algorithms (e.g., Girvan-Newman) to find clusters within the network.
-- **Visualization**: Visualize the social network and highlight key users using Matplotlib.
+- **Visualize the Network**: Use Matplotlib to visualize the social network graph, highlighting influential users based on calculated metrics.

-**Bonus Ideas (Optional)**
-- Compare the influence of different user types (e.g., celebrities vs. regular users).
-- Extend the analysis to include sentiment analysis of user tweets.
+- **Analyze Findings**: Discuss the implications of user influence on information dissemination within the network.

 ---

-**Project 2: Transportation Network Optimization (Difficulty: 2)**
+### Project 2: Analyzing Transportation Networks

-**Project Objective**
-Optimize a transportation network (e.g., city bus routes) to minimize travel time and improve efficiency, focusing on route planning and connectivity.

-**Dataset Suggestions**
-Access open government transportation datasets that include bus stops, routes, and schedules.

-**Tasks**
+**Difficulty**: 2 (Medium)

+**Project Objective**: Model and analyze a city's public transportation network to identify critical routes and potential bottlenecks.

+**Dataset Suggestions**: Utilize the "Public Transportation Network" dataset available on Kaggle or the OpenStreetMap data for a specific city.

+**Tasks**:
+- **Import Transportation Data**: Load the public transportation dataset into a Pandas DataFrame and convert it into a graph structure using NetworkX.
-- **Graph Construction**: Build a directed graph where nodes represent bus stops and edges represent routes with weights based on travel time.
+- **Graph Construction**: Create a directed graph where nodes represent stations and edges represent routes with weights based on travel time or distance.
-- **Shortest Path Calculation**: Use Dijkstra's algorithm to find the shortest path between key bus stops.
-- **Network Analysis**: Analyze the network for bottlenecks and critical nodes that may require additional resources.
-- **Route Optimization**: Implement algorithms to suggest alternative routes to improve travel efficiency.
-- **Visualization**: Visualize the optimized transportation network using Matplotlib.

-**Bonus Ideas (Optional)**
-- Simulate changes in travel demand and evaluate the impact on the network.
+- **Identify Critical Routes**: Apply algorithms to determine the shortest paths and identify critical routes using NetworkX's connectivity functions.
+- **Bottleneck Analysis**: Use NetworkX to find nodes with high betweenness centrality that may represent bottlenecks in the network.
-- Compare the original and optimized routes in terms of travel time and user convenience.
+- **Visualize and Report**: Visualize the transportation network and present findings on potential improvements in routing and service.

 ---

-**Project 3: Fraud Detection in Financial Transactions (Difficulty: 3)**

-**Project Objective**
-Detect fraudulent transactions in a financial network by analyzing relationships between accounts, optimizing for anomaly detection and network characteristics.

-**Dataset Suggestions**
-Utilize Kaggle datasets that contain financial transaction data with account relationships and transaction details.

-**Tasks**
-- **Graph Construction**: Create a graph where nodes represent accounts and edges represent transactions, with weights indicating transaction amounts.
-- **Anomaly Detection**: Implement algorithms (e.g., Local Outlier Factor) to identify potential fraudulent transactions based on network properties.
-- **Community Detection**: Apply community detection to identify clusters of accounts that exhibit unusual transaction behavior.
-- **Centrality Analysis**: Analyze centrality measures to identify accounts that may serve as hubs for fraudulent activities.
-- **Visualization**: Visualize the transaction network, highlighting detected anomalies and clusters using Matplotlib.

-**Bonus Ideas (Optional)**
-- Develop a predictive model to classify transactions as fraudulent or legitimate based on network features.
-- Investigate the temporal aspect of transactions to detect patterns over time.
+### Project 3: Disease Spread Modeling in Networks
+**Difficulty**: 3 (Hard)

+**Project Objective**: Simulate and analyze the spread of a contagious disease across a network of individuals to identify key factors influencing transmission.

+**Dataset Suggestions**: Use the "Epidemic Simulation Dataset" available on GitHub or generate a synthetic network using NetworkX.

+**Tasks**:
+- **Generate a Synthetic Network**: Use NetworkX to create a scale-free network that simulates a population of individuals with varying connectivity.
+- **Define Infection Model**: Implement an SIR (Susceptible, Infected, Recovered) model to simulate disease spread across the network.
+- **Run Simulations**: Execute multiple simulations to observe the spread of the disease under different parameters (e.g., infection rate, recovery rate).
+- **Analyze Results**: Collect and analyze data on the total number of infections over time, peak infection rates, and final size of the outbreak.
+- **Visualize the Spread**: Create visualizations of the network at different time points to illustrate how the disease spreads through the population.

+**Bonus Ideas**: Explore the effects of vaccination strategies on disease spread, compare results with different network topologies (e.g., random vs. small-world), or investigate the impact of targeted interventions on high-degree nodes.